jonlinca/galvanizer/README.md

 galvanizer is a package designed to interact to Highbond’s API (<https://docs-apis.highbond.com>).
-By using R with galvanizer, you can download data from Highbond, process them locally, and upload any new results into Highbond Results.
+By using R with galvanizer, you can download data from Highbond’s Results and Project modules.
+For Highbond Results, you can also process data locally and upload data into Highbond Result tables.

 ## Installation